-Isaias Floods Parts Of Mid-Atlantic Coast, Speeding Toward The Northeast
+Isaias Spins Tornadoes Along Mid-Atlantic Coast, Speeding Toward The Northeast

-Isaias Floods Parts Of Mid-Atlantic Coast, Speeding Toward The Northeast
+Isaias Spins Tornadoes Along Mid-Atlantic Coast, Speeding Toward The Northeast

 Isaias is flooding low-lying areas of South Carolina, North Carolina and Virginia as it plows its way up the Mid-Atlantic coast.
 Isaias is now a tropical storm after hitting the shore as a hurricane late Monday night.
-It's bringing threats of flash floods and tornadoes as it heads to the Northeast.
+It's bringing threats of flash flooding and tornadoes as it heads to the Northeast.

-At least one death has been reported from the system, from a tornado that struck Bertie County, Mike Sprayberry, North Carolina's Emergency Management director, tells NPR's Morning Edition.
+At least one death has been reported from the system.
+That person was killed when a tornado struck Bertie County, Mike Sprayberry, North Carolina's Emergency Management director, told NPR's Morning Edition.

 "It hit a couple of mobile home parks, and we experienced one fatality and a number of injuries," Sprayberry said.

 Isaias remains fearsome: Roughly 12 hours after landfall, it is still clocking sustained winds of 70 mph, according to the NHC's 11 a.m.
 ET update.
-Just before 9 a.m., a weather station at York River East in Virginia reported wind gusts up to 94 mph, the National Hurricane Center says.
+Just before 9 a.m., a weather station at York River East in Virginia reported wind gusts up to 94 mph, the National Hurricane Center said.

-"Very heavy rainfall and life-threatening flash and urban flooding are expected along the storm's track up the Eastern Seaboard," the National Weather Service says.
+"Very heavy rainfall and life-threatening flash and urban flooding are expected along the storm's track up the Eastern Seaboard," the National Weather Service said.
 "A few tornadoes will be possible from the Virginia Tidewater into New England."

 At 10 a.m.
 ET, the hurricane center reported tornadoes over eastern Maryland and the Delmarva Peninsula.
+Tornado watches are in effect Tuesday for a 60-mile area that runs from south of Philadelphia to the northeast of Bridgeport, Conn., according to the NWS Storm Prediction Center .

+The storm center said a band of "persistent low-topped supercells ... should rapidly move north-northeast across parts of the Northeast Megalopolis into this afternoon."

 Isaias made landfall in North Carolina around 11:10 p.m.
 ET Monday, blasting ashore with sustained winds of 85 mph near Ocean Isle Beach, N.C., just above the border with South Carolina, the National Hurricane Center said.